vertexproject/synapse/docs/synapse/userguides/ug015_storm_ref_pivot.rst

     -> inet:dns:a:fqdn

-* Pivot from a set of domains (``inet:fqdn`` nodes) to the DNS A records for those domains, but limit the results to 10 nodes:
+* Pivot from a set of domains in the working set to the DNS A records for those domains, but limit the results to 10 nodes:
   ::
     pivot( inet:fqdn, inet:dns:a:fqdn, limit=10 )